The Search for the Best Social Media Tool

 Another added bonus, their reporting!
 They have a fully customizable reporting dashboard so you can add in the elements that are important to your business.
 You can create aggregate comparison reports as well as review social insights, sentiment, mentions, employee performance, and followers.
 Cost varies for this platform depending on which elements you want added to your dashboard.

-So who has my vote to win the “Battle Royal”?
+So who has my vote to win the “Battle Royale”?
 If budget and resources weren’t an option, Sprinklr is a total knockout.
 Who has your vote?